 Risks do vary

 Just like returns, all risks are not the same either!
 Any investment requires an exposure to a level of risk – some risks being higher than others.
-The skill as an investor is selecting a level of risk that they are comfortable with and then identifying the type of return which goes along with that.
+The skill as an investor is selecting a level of risk.
+That they are comfortable with and then identifying the type of return that goes along with that.

 Is there a magic pill strategy?